 Besides guiding you onshore, they also take turns giving you daily lectures about each place you visit.
 You learn the history and about the things you might come across during your adventures.
-All done with smile and enthusiastic participation.
+All done with a smile and enthusiastic participation.

 How to Book with UnCruise

 UnCruise Adventures is a small company headquartered in Seattle, Washington.
-They operate itineraries in Alaska, Pacific Northwest, Columbia & Snake Rivers, Mexico, Central America, Galapagos and Hawaii.
+They operate itineraries in Alaska, Pacific Northwest, Columbia & Snake Rivers, Mexico, Central America, Galapagos, and Hawaii.

 You can book our same itinerary here: Costa Rica & Panama—Canal, Culture, Adventure

 Be sure to tell them that Divergent Travelers sent you!

 - 13 Reasons to Take a Central America Cruise with UnCruise